-Editor’s Note: In a memo released August 18, the Justice Department instructed Bureau of Prisons officials to end or “substantially reduce” all of its contracts with private prison operators, according to the Washington Post.
-While state-level private prisons have received significant media scrutiny, Seth Freed Wessler’s investigation into the federal facilities—which are used exclusively for noncitizen inmates—offers a rare examination into the willful neglect that Yates’ memo acknowledges and seeks to finally end.
+Editor’s Note: In a memo released August 18, the Justice Department instructed Bureau of Prisons officials to end or “substantially reduce” all of its contracts with private-prison operators, according to The Washington Post.
+While state-level private prisons have received significant media scrutiny, Seth Freed Wessler’s investigation into the federal facilities—which are used exclusively for noncitizen inmates—offers a rare examination into the willful neglect that Yates’s memo acknowledges and seeks to finally end.
 Read the full series here.

 From the roof of the mess hall, two prison guards at the Adams County Correctional Center watched in astonishment as dozens of protesting prisoners kicked and pulled at the gates below.
 Deborah Temple was working her regular shift at the sprawling Mississippi prison, but Catlin Carithers, 24, a member of the emergency-response team, had been called in when the protests began.
 Now, as the shouting below grew louder, Carithers handed Temple a gas canister and showed her how to use it.

 Suddenly, dozens of inmates burst through the fence.
 Others commandeered a ladder and climbed to another roof in the compound.
 An order crackled over the radio: Deploy the gas.
 Carithers heaved a canister into the yard.
 “That is when all hell broke loose,” Temple says.

 The prisoners who’d occupied the roof took two guards hostage.
 Men in the yard below wrapped shirts around their faces and lobbed a gas canister back up at Carithers.
 One inmate called a local television station, saying, “We’re trying to get better food, medical, programs, clothes, and we’re trying to get some respect.”